-What Makes a Food Fx-Approved?
+What Makes a Food Fx™-Approved?

-What Makes a Food Fx-Approved?
+What Makes a Food Fx™-Approved?

 The following article was written by Heinen’s Chief Dietitian, Melanie Jatsek RD, LD.

-Stroll through any department at your local Heinen’s and you’ll notice the “Club Fx Approved” button affixed to certain products.
-This stamp indicates that it meets our Fx™ (food as medicine) criteria as a whole food, whole food derivative or smart alternative to more conventional products.
+Stroll through any department at your local Heinen’s and you’ll notice the “Club Fx™ Approved” button affixed to certain products.
+This stamp indicates that it meets our Fx™ (food as medicine) criteria as a whole food, whole food derivative, or smart alternative to more conventional products.

-1. Whole Food or Whole Food Derivative
+Whole Food and Whole Food Derivative

 Another definition to consider is a food that has been processed or refined as little as possible and is free from additives or other artificial substances.
+For example, raw walnuts are a whole food and when ground into Heinen’s fresh ground walnut butter, they are considered a whole food derivative—a food that has been lightly processed without the addition of oils, salt, sugar, or any other ingredients.

 The American Heart Association developed these daily guidelines for added sugar: